 - Copy of dependent valid passport identification page (if applicable)

-If any document in a language other than English is submitted, the applicant must include a full English language translation along with the original document.
-The translator must certify that the translation is complete and accurate, and that he or she is competent to translate from the foreign language to English.
+If any document in a language other than English is submitted, the applicant needs to include a full English language translation along with the original document.
+The translator certifies that the translation is complete and accurate, and that he or she is competent to translate from the foreign language to English.

 Understanding F-1 Student Visa Application Requirements

-- Admissions Application - Applicants must list their name as it appears on their passport.
+- Admissions Application - Applicants are required to list their name as it appears on their passport.
 Applicants must include their mailing address (in the U.S.) and legal address (foreign).
 Complete all sections and attach a non-refundable application fee payable to Suffolk County Community College.
-Payment must be made by check or money order.
+Payment can be made by check or money order.
 When answering questions regarding residency, note that F-1 status does not allow nonimmigrants to establish U.S. residency.

 - Application for SEVIS Form I-20 - Complete all sections of this form.
 This form provides pertinent information required to create the SEVIS Form I-20.